 You'll also want to understand the payment schedule for each of your tradespeople.
 Just as you expect them to show up and complete the project on time, you must commit to payment on a timely schedule.
 Once the bids start coming in be ready to be astonished.
 My bids varied by as much as 100%.
 I was shocked at the amount of variation.
 Read the bids carefully to be sure you are comparing apples to apples.
 You may need to have follow-up calls with the tradespeople to clarify elements of the bids.

 Once you decide which tradespeople you want to work on your renovation be sure to confirm their availability by phone and in writing.
 Renovation work follows a step by step process where any one of your tradespeople can create a problem for your timeline.

 In my case the tile layer came down with a horrendous case of bronchitis, requiring hospitalization, the first day of tile laying.
 Luckily, the other, members of his team were able to keep the job relatively on track and my carpenter was able to work around the small delays.

 #4.
 Stay Out of the Way While the Work ProgressesThis may be the hardest part of the process.
 You are excited.
 You want to see how your new kitchen is progressing.
 Now is the time to let the professionals do their work.
 Now is not the time for you to get new ideas and ask for changes.
 If you do, expect to pay handsomely.

 |Build Wiggle Room into Your Timeline|

-In spite of your careful research and planning, there will be surprises.
+In spite of your careful research and planning, there will be surprises like when my tile person got sick.
 These surprises will either impact your budget or your timeline.
 For this reason, you should build a cushion into both areas.
 You'll need a contingency budget of approximately 10% and some wiggle room on your completion date.
 You'll also need to know how tight the timing is for each of your tradespeople and take that into consideration before hiring them.
 If a tradesperson's window of availability is too tight you may want to choose someone else.